 • The shooting at the ICE facility highlights the escalating violence linked to anti-ICE rhetoric, raising concerns about the safety of law enforcement personnel.

-• This incident follows a wave of inflammatory statements from political leaders, suggesting a direct connection between rhetoric and violent actions against ICE.
+• The incident follows a wave of inflammatory statements from politicians, suggesting a direct connection between rhetoric and real-world violence against ICE.

 What’s next